Chinese Business Visa for Indian Citizens: Complete Guide 2026

 The Solution: Before accepting an invitation letter from your Chinese partner, verify it contains:

-- Your complete passport information (exactly as it appears in your passport)
+- Your complete passport information exactly as it appears in your passport, including passport number and date of birth

-- Contact information of the inviting company's representative
+- Contact information of the inviting company's legal representative

 Case Study: Priya Sharma, a software solutions provider from Bangalore, faced initial rejection.
 She worked with her Chinese client to provide a revised invitation specifying: "Product demonstration meetings at Beijing office (Address: XX) on March 15-17, 2025, followed by factory visit in Shenzhen on March 19-20."
 This specificity, combined with meeting agenda attachments, resulted in approval within 4 days of resubmission.